infinia-yzl/image-reachthefinals/README.md

 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the [LICENSE](LICENSE) file for details.

 ## Contribution
 Contributions are welcome!
-If you have any images that should be included or if any of the images need to be removed, please let us know.
+If you have any images that should be included, tagged, or if any of the images need to be removed, please let us know.

 ## Usage
 To use this package, install it via npm: